Bronze: Mechanical bearings and springs

-Phosphor bronze is used for ships' propellers, musical instruments, and electrical contacts.
+It is still widely used today for springs, bearings, bushings, automobile transmission pilot bearings, and similar fittings, and is particularly common in the bearings of small electric motors.
+Phosphor bronze is particularly suited to precision-grade bearings and springs.
+It is also used in guitar and piano strings.
 Bearings are often made of bronze for its friction properties.
 It can be impregnated with oil to make the proprietary Oilite and similar material for bearings.
-Aluminum bronze is hard and wear-resistant, and is used for bearings and machine tool ways.
+Aluminium bronze is hard and wear-resistant, and is used for bearings and machine tool ways.
+The Doehler Die Casting Co. of Toledo, Ohio were known for the production of Brastil, a high tensile corrosion resistant bronze alloy.